 As many of you may be aware, our school dogs, have been working hard within our school community since introducing Ruffles in 2015.
 The process of getting Ruffles was not quick and took a lot of time and research.
 Ms Willmouth, our Deputy Head spoke to governors, parents, and our Student Senate about the idea and sought Health and Safety advice from ‘County Specialists’.
 After all the discussions were over it was decided that to have a school therapy dog would be hugely beneficial for the children both educationally and emotionally.

 The role of our therapy dogs is to support children at both sites with all sorts of emotional needs.
 These included coping with bereavement, exam pressures, anger management, anxiety and not to mention increasing the children’s understanding of responsibility and developing empathy.
-Plus the sheer enjoyment they get from being around Ruffles and Callie is lovely to see!
+Plus the sheer enjoyment they get from being around the dogs is lovely to see!
 The feedback from the parents and children has been overwhelmingly supportive.

-We understand that it is not possible for all families to have a dog therefore we hope that having both Callie and Ruffles will be an opportunity for the children at both sites to have a ‘share’ in a dog and gain a relationship and contact on a more regular basis.
-We have now included photos of Callie for you to see below and the FAQs in the recent letter that were covered when Ruffles arrived.
+We understand that it is not possible for all families to have a dog therefore we hope that having both Rogan and Ruffles will be an opportunity for the children at both sites to have a ‘share’ in a dog and gain a relationship and contact on a more regular basis.

 What is a reading dog?